-Before listing, home sellers should arm themselves with knowledge about their local markets -- Collingwood, Tobermory and Owen Sound are all strong real estate markets, except each one is different and have their own seasonal fluctuations.
-One of the best things that you can do is look at comparable homes for sale by neighbourhood -- "comps" in real estate lingo, that have sold recently.
-Look for homes that have the same features as yours as in the number of bedrooms, number of bathrooms, square footage, garage capacity and amenities.
+Before listing, all home sellers should know about their local markets -- Collingwood, Tobermory and Owen Sound are solid real estate markets, except each is different and has seasonal fluctuations.
+One of the best things you can do is look at comparable homes for sale by neighbourhood -- "comps" in real estate lingo, which have sold recently.
+Look for homes with the same features as yours regarding the number of bedrooms, bathrooms, square footage, garage capacity and amenities.

 With a professional REALTOR® at your side, you can be confident that your home will bring the best price it can in any real estate market.

-You too, can do your part by telling us about some of your home's features that have brought you the most pleasure, so that he can highlight those features in advertisements and online.
+You, too, can do your part by telling us about some of your home's features that have brought you the most pleasure so that he can highlight those features in advertisements and online.